objcio/articles/2014-09-10-swift-functions.md

 The tricky part about multiple return values is when the return values can be optional, but there are two ways to handle dealing with optional multiple return values.

-In the above example function, my logic is flawed—it is possible that no values could be passed in, so my program would actually crash if that ever happened.
+In the above example function, my logic is flawed — it is possible that no values could be passed in, so my program would actually crash if that ever happened.
 If no values are passed in, I might want to make my whole return value optional:

 ```swift
 func findRangeFromNumbers(numbers: Int...) -> (min: Int, max: Int)? {